pinterest/ktlint/readme.md

 ## Installation

-> Skip all the way to the "Integration" section if you don't plan to use `ktlint`'s command line intreface.
+> Skip all the way to the "Integration" section if you don't plan to use `ktlint`'s command line interface.

 ```sh
 curl -sL https://github.com/shyiko/ktlint/releases/download/0.1.0/ktlint > ktlint &&